 Why your personal data is collected

-Your personal data is collected and held as part of your Education Contract agreement with the Wales Deanery.
+Your personal data is collected and held for the purposes of implementing formal recognition of Trainers as required of the Education Organisers by the General Medical Council (GMC).
 Those purposes include -

 How your personal data is collected

 Personal data is collected when you submit a signed Medical Trainer Agreement and set up an account in TAG.
 Personal data may also be obtained from Local Education Providers or employing organisations and other relevant organisations to fulfil the functions of the Education Organisers in relation to delivery of Trainer roles.